8x8c/CHA/README.md

-# CHA- Simple encryption tools made with Rust.
+# CHA- Extremely simple encryption tools made with Rust.

 You either know, or you don't.
 For absolute sure though, there have been numerous encryption apps that were touted as being a helper of PRIVACY- but in reality they were a form of malware.
 None of that bullshit nonsense here.
 CHA is a bunch of individual tools with one page codebases- extremely easy to audit or modify.
 They are all coded with Rust- which any reasonable person would trust over C or C++.
 THIS REPO IS MAINTAINED, and input from the community is welcome.